 Diagnosis and Treatment

 Not sure where to start?
-With the help of Bipolar Links, you can find great resources.
+With the help of Bipolar Links, you can find great resources with our bipolar resource directory.
 Search through our lists below and find information on bipolar disorder from medical professionals, inspirational stories from those who successfully live with the disorder, options for treatment, and communities that can help support you.
-You’ll also find information on how families can support loved ones who suffer from this condition.
+You'll also find information on how families can support loved ones who suffer from this condition.

-Search through the bipolar resources below to find what you need to get started.
+Search through the bipolar resource directory below to find what you need to get started.